bionomics/bionomics/venue/index.md

 ## Registration

-Registration fees and whats included
+Registration fees will include the food and accommodation for the duration of the conference.

 ### Miscellaneous